XHMM/my-config-files/README.md

 5. if using `xhmm/ts-browser`, go on create `.browserslistrc` and configure your target browser

-6. lastly, you need to have a `tsconfig.json` file for some rules to work, by default, it will search your root dir relative to node_modules, if you want to change it, change your `.eslintrc` as below :
+6. you need to have a `tsconfig.json` file for some rules to work, by default, it will search your root dir relative to node_modules, if you want to change it, change your `.eslintrc` as below :
     ```json
         {
           "extends": ["xhmm/ts-node"],